nicksp/dotfiles/README.md

 > [!IMPORTANT]
 > Please only open pull requests that fix bugs or add improvements without any breaking changes.

+> [!WARNING]
-I recommend forking this repository to create your own set of dotfiles.
+> I recommend forking this repository to create your own set of dotfiles.

 ## Requirements